 Supplemental Fig. 1. μOCT system.
 A supercontinuum laser (SuperK Extreme EXR-15, NKT Photonics, Denmark) was used as the light source for the system.
-After the light passed through a dicroic mirror and spectral shaping filter, the beam was split by a 90/10 beam splitter, where 10% of the light was transmitted and coupled into the common-path fiber optic probe.
+After the light passed through a dichroic mirror and spectral shaping filter, the beam was split by a 90/10 beam splitter, where 10% of the light was transmitted and coupled into the common-path fiber optic probe.
 The light backscattered from the sample was interfered with the reference light and coupled into a custom designed spectrometer detection module consisting of a telescope system, grating, focusing lens set, and a line scan camera (SPL8192, Basler, Germany).
 The depth-resolved image was reconstructed from the interferogram using standard OCT image reconstruction methods (linear phase interpolation, Fast Fourier transform (FFT) and fixed pattern noise removal).
 The console system has an axial PSF with a FWHM of 1 μm in tissue medium, and a sensitivity of 105 dB with 40 mW sample arm power at a maximum A-scan (depth-resolved reflectivity profile) acquisition rate of 35 kHz.
 The 6 dB depth-dependent sensitivity roll-off was 1.5 mm.

 The conventional fiber optic probe consisted of a single-mode fiber (630HP, Nufern, CT, USA), a spacer of a length of 1.5 mm, and a 500-μm-diameter graded-index (GRIN) lens (GT-LFRL-050, GRINTECH GmbH, Germany) with an NA of 0.5 approximately.
 The self-imaging wavefront division fiber optic probe was comprised of a single mode fiber, a segment of multimode fiber (FG050UGA, Thorlabs Inc., NJ, USA) of a length of 1.2 mm, a spacer of a length of 1.7 mm, and a GRIN lens with similar NA to that of the GRIN lens used in the conventional fiber optic probe.
 A common-path interferometry configuration was realized for both probes by using the backreflection from the distal surface of the GRIN lens as reference light.
 The single-pass transmission loss for the two fiber optic probes was 1-1.5 dB, and the backreflection including the reference signal was -31 dB.